Med Reventberg

-Med Reventberg, full name Inga Margaretha Ida Reventberg (7 June 1948 – 23 June 2021) was a Swedish actress, short film director, and theatre manager.
+Inga Margaretha Ida "Med" Reventberg (7 June 1948 – 23 June 2021) was a Swedish actress and director.

-She was born in Nyköping.
-In the 1970s, she was a member of the leftist theater and music group Nationalteatern.
-After being active in several other Swedish theatres, she headed the Västerbotten theatre from 2005 on.
+Inga Margaretha Ida Reventberg was born on 7 June 1948 in Nyköping.
+In the 1970s, she was a founder of leftist theater and music group Nationalteatern.
+From 2005–2013, she was theatre and artistic director of the Västerbottensteatern.

 Med Reventberg appeared in many Swedish films and television productions, mostly in minor roles.

 Reventberg died on 23 June 2021, at the age of 73.